 "I am looking forward to meeting the secondary students at LEH Foshan and providing them with opportunities at school to help them see their own potential and grow academically.
 Similarly, I am excited to work with a group of passionate and inspiring teachers who will bring the best of a British education to Foshan!"

 - MRS CAROLYN JONES, HOUSE MISTRESS AND EAL TEACHER

 - MRS KATHRYN CHAPMAN, TEACHER OF ENGLISH

 - Ms Rebecca Ngakane, Head of English

-- Ms Deborah Kirk, Head of Mathematics
+- Mrs Deborah Kirk, Head of Mathematics

 - Dr Martin Kirk, Head of Science

-- Mr Stuart Savill, Head of Drama
+- Mr Peter Farnsworth, Head of Technology

-Martin Kirk joins LEH Foshan as the Head of Science.
+Dr Martin Kirk joins LEH Foshan as the Head of Science.
 Previously Dr Kirk was in the UK teaching IGCSE and A Level Chemistry, and he has also taught Science in British international schools around the world including in Thailand, Dubai and Spain.

 Dr Kirk had coached rugby and cricket sports teams and led students through the Duke of Edinburgh Awards.
 He has a Bachelor of Science in Chemistry and a PhD in Inorganic Chemistry, both from the University of Leeds.

 "I am keen to start teaching and getting to know the students at LEH Foshan.
 Science is a fascinating subject and I hope to inspire all our students to be curious, to explore and continue learning.
 At the same, I am excited to learn more about China and the wonderful things it has to offer."